FactoDeepLearning/LinePytorchOCR/README.md

 Folder and file names can be personnalised in the format_data.py file

+A script example of this dataset pre-fromatting is available for the IAM dataset in the folder "preformat iam"

 You can then format the dataset running
 ```bash
 cd source